isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 {: #qnb3}
 #### What are the OECD Principles?
-The basic document dealing with the GLP is the OECD Principles of Good Laboratory Practice, published by OECD’s Environment Directorate, and most recently revised in 1998.
-This document is produced by the OECD GLP Working Group and is available at \[OECD website\](https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm){:target="\_blank"}.
+The basic document dealing with the GLP is the OECD Principles of Good Laboratory Practice, published by OECD’s Environment Directorate, and most recently revised in 1998
+This document is produced by the OECD GLP Working Group and is available at  [OECD websatite ](https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm){:target="_blank"}.
 <!-- COMMENT: The {:target="\_blank"} syntax at the end of the Markdown webpage URL is used to open the URL in a new window tab -->

 {: #qnb4}